 - This is a meeting between the student's parents/guardians and one or more of the student's teacher(s). - Settling-in conferences are held during the first part of the school year (usually in October).
-Homeroom teachers meet with each student's parents/guardians in order to discuss how the child is performing and has started the year, any concerns and any action that needs to be taken, both at home and at school. - Another conference is held in the spring for Grade 2-5 parents only following MAP Tests.
-The aim of this conference is for classroom teachers to share the student's growth as indicated by the MAP Tests with parents, to reflect upon how the results align with the student's daily performance and discuss next steps to support further growth in learning. - Additional Parent/Teacher meetings are held as needed and can be initiated by either the teacher or the student's parents/guardians.
+Homeroom teachers meet with each student's parents/guardians in order to discuss how the child is performing and has started the year, any concerns and any action that needs to be taken, both at home and at school. - Additional Parent/Teacher meetings are held as needed and can be initiated by either the teacher or the student's parents/guardians.